ALABAMA PEOPLE SEARCH!

 In 1814, Arthur Moore and his companions built cabins on local riverbanks.
 The town was incorporated on December 3, 1819, and was named for General Richard Montgomery.
 In 1821, the first steamboats reached the town.
 In 1822, a courthouse was built.
 In 1829, the newspaper, the Montgomery Advertiser, was founded.

 In 1832, the Montgomery Railroad opened.
+In 1835, the White House of the Confederacy was built.
+It was the residence of President Jefferson Davis while the capital of the Confederate States of America was in Montgomery.
 The state capital moved from Tuscaloosa to Montgomery, on January 28, 1846.
 In 1847, the first Capitol building was erected.
+In 1858, the Patrick Henry Brittan House was completed.
 In 1886 Montgomery became the first city in the USA to install city-wide electric street cars.
 In 1898, the city had a paid fire department.

 On December 1, 1955, Rosa Parks was arrested for refusing to give up her bus seat to a white man.
 The Montgomery Bus Boycott started after that incident.
 The Montgomery Bus Boycott was a protest campaign against the racial segregation on its public transit system and Dr. Martin Luther King led numerous of non violent protests.